-Fig. 2 Partial column averaging kernels (PAVKs) (ppmv/ppmv) for CO and HCN retrievals.
+Figure 2.
+Partial-column averaging kernels (PAVKs) $(ppmv \ ppmv^{-1})$ for CO and HCN retrievals.

-We calculated the error budget following the formalism of Rodgers, 2000, and separated all error items into systematic error or random error depending on whether they are constant over consecutive measurements, or vary randomly.
-Table 2 summarizes the random, the systematic, and the combined error budget of tropospheric CO and HCN columns.
-The error items included in the error budget are listed in Table 1.
-For CO, the major systematic error is line intensity uncertainty, and the major random error are zero level uncertainty and temperature uncertainty.
-For HCN, the major systematic error are line intensity uncertainty and line pressure broadening uncertainty, the major random error are smoothing error and measurement error.
-Total retrieval errors for tropospheric CO and HCN columns between surface and 15 km are estimated to be 8.3 and 14.2%, respectively.
+We calculated the error budget according to the formalism of Rodgers (2000) and separated all error items into systematic error or random error, depending on whether they are constant over consecutive measurements or vary randomly.
+Table 2 summarizes the random, the systematic, and the combined error budgets of tropospheric CO and HCN columns.
+The error items included in the error budgets are listed in Table 1.
+For CO, the major systematic error is line intensity uncertainty, and the major random errors are zero-level uncertainty and temperature uncertainty.
+For HCN, the major systematic errors are line intensity uncertainty and line pressure broadening uncertainty; the major random errors are smoothing error and measurement error.
+The total retrieval errors for tropospheric CO and HCN columns between the surface and 15 km are estimated to be 8.3 % and 14.2 %, respectively.